alexbird-hunterindustries/blog/_posts/2023-11-02-hotspot-analysis.md

 Note: these commands don't bother filtering out files that no longer exist, so there are some warnings while executing the command.
-You could get fancy and filter those out before counting the lines, but the noise doesn't interfe with the results.
+You could get fancy and filter those out before counting the lines, but the noise doesn't interfere with the results.

 After running those commands, `top-100-biggest-files.txt` has a list of 100 file